aza32nav/wallchanger/README.md

 This program is for change wallpaper every (n) minutes.

-This working only in gnome3.
+This working only in __gnome3__.

-I try to simulate the random wallpaper change configuration in xfce4.
+I try to simulate the random wallpaper change configuration in __xfce4__.

-Program written in rust.
+Program written in __rust__.

-## Warning: This is a personal project and is still under development.
+### Warning: This is a personal project and is still under development.
-## Needs many improvements and more error handling.
+### Needs many improvements and more error handling.

 + This only accept images("jpg", "jpeg", "png").
-+ The arguments minutes, image adjustment, and the directory path is still inside the source code, so you have to configure them before compiling.
++ The arguments image adjustment is still inside the source code, so you have to configure them before compiling.
++ The directory path and minutes configuration is there in the environmental
+  variables: _WALLCHANGER_PATH and WALLCHANGER_MINUTES_ add please in the bashrc, zshrc or profiles
 + The program works but to avoid possible errors check its source code, it is quite simple.
 + To launch the software, I use the ALT+F2 option and the program binary path, or you can add it to the system startup.
-This works with an infinite loop and changes the wallpaper of the desktop to the minutes that are configured in the const MINUTES.
+This works with an infinite loop and changes the wallpaper of the desktop to the minutes that are configured in the environment variable WALLCHANGER_MINUTES.
 + To finish the program you can use ```ps -aux | grep wallchanger``` and then ```kill <Id-Process>```.
 + Use walkdir crate to traverse the directory and its subdirectories.

 __TODO: Improvements__

-+ Use a command-line arguments approach or use a configuration file approach with (Minutes, image adjustment, and directory path).
++ Check a command-line arguments approach or use a configuration file approach with (Minutes, image adjustment, and directory path).
 + Improve error handling.
 + Check a concurrent approach.
 + Improve, if possible, the generation of random numbers.